 - Earn a minimum grade of C- in all required courses.
 Students receiving a grade lower than C- in a required course will not be allowed to sequence into post-requisite coursework until the prerequisite deficiency has been rectified.

-Students will graduate with a bachelor of science degree in health sciences when the following requirements are satisfied:
+Students will graduate with a B.S. in health sciences when the following requirements are satisfied: